HarunUYGUC/HarunUYGUC/README.md

 # Hi there, I'm Harun! 👋

-I focus on building scalable, end-to-end web applications using React and ASP.NET Core.
-Driven by a broad interest in software technologies, I am actively seeking new opportunities to tackle technical challenges and grow as an engineer.

-## 💻 What I Do
-* 🚀 Building responsive and dynamic web applications.
-* 🧠 Consistently practicing data structures and algorithms in Python to strengthen my analytical thinking and write optimized code.
+Software Developer with hands-on experience building web applications, browser extensions, and developer tools using React and modern JavaScript.
+Experienced in developing responsive web interfaces with HTML5, CSS3, and Bootstrap, supported by foundational backend knowledge in ASP.NET Core.
+Seeking opportunities to tackle challenging engineering problems and deliver impactful software solutions.

 ## 🌐 Socials: